Downlink Performance Analysis for a Generalized Shotgun Cellular System: Applications in wireless communications

 \section{Applications in wireless communications}

-Here, we study several scenarios in wireless communications by modeling the underlying system as a \textit{homogeneous} $l$-D SCS with BS density $\lambda_{0}$, where $l=1$ models the BS deployment along the highway, $l=2$ models the planar deployments, and $l=3$ corresponds to deployments in metropolitan and high-density residential areas.
+We discuss several scenarios where the wireless communication systems are modeled by the \textit{homogeneous} $l$-D SCS with BS density $\lambda_{0}$, where $l$ = 1, 2, and 3 correspond to highway, suburban, and dense urban deployments, respectively.